 Apps on Apple’s App Store also must now disclose data the app developer links to a user and what, if any, data it uses to track users.
 Google recently announced it will soon require Android app developers to make similar disclosures about how they collect and share user data.

-Consumer choice is also at the center of efforts undertaken by the Global Privacy Control project, a group of technologists, researchers, and consumer advocates working to develop a technological specification that would allow users to set privacy preferences for all websites and apps they visit, across all browsers and devices.
+Consumer choice is also at the centre of efforts undertaken by the Global Privacy Control project, a group of technologists, researchers, and consumer advocates working to develop a technological specification that would allow users to set privacy preferences for all websites and apps they visit, across all browsers and devices.

-New Legal Requirements Mandating Advertising Opt-Outs
+New Legal Requirements Mandating Online Advertising Opt-Outs

 These private sector developments come in the wake of new data privacy laws passed in California and Virginia.
 Beginning 2023, both laws, the California Privacy Rights Act and the Virginia Consumer Data Protection Act, will give consumers the right to direct businesses not to allow their personal information to be shared with third parties to deliver targeted advertisements.

 These opt-out rights do not specifically prohibit businesses from engaging in first-party advertising, that is, delivering targeted advertisements based on information obtained from a business’s own website or app.
-Yet, in practice, the ability to conduct first-party advertising may arguably also be at risk because both laws give consumers the separate right to opt out of certain consumer profiling activities.
+Yet, in practice, the ability to conduct first-party advertising may arguably also be at risk because both laws give consumers the separate right to opt-out of certain consumer profiling activities.
 Further regulatory or interpretive guidance is needed to better understand the scope of these profiling opt-outs.

 Pressures on third-party cookies and other forms of internet and device tracking do not necessarily signal the end of targeted advertising.
 Businesses are adapting.
 In just the last few months, several companies have announced plans to monetize data collected about visitors to their own digital properties.

-For example, while Google will remove support for third-party cookies that allow digital advertisers to serve ads based on individuals’ unique behaviors across the internet, it is testing a product that will offer to sell ads using information about groups of individuals with similar interests based on data gleaned from their use of Chrome and Google-affiliated products (e.g., YouTube).
+For example, while Google will remove support for third-party cookies that allow digital advertisers to serve ads based on individuals’ unique behaviours across the internet, it is testing a product that will offer to sell ads using information about groups of individuals with similar interests based on data gleaned from their use of Chrome and Google-affiliated products (e.g., YouTube).

 Similarly, Adobe has a new software platform that will allow businesses to deliver targeted ads using data collected through Adobe products.